Phragmites australis

-Phragmites australis, known as the common reed, is a species of flowering plant in the grass family Poaceae.
-It is a wetland grass that can grow up to 20 ft tall and has a cosmopolitan distribution worldwide.
+Phragmites australis, the common reed, is a species of flowering plant in the grass family Poaceae.
+It is a wetland grass that can grow up to 2–6 m tall and has a cosmopolitan distribution worldwide.

 Description

-Phragmites australis commonly forms extensive stands (known as reed beds), which can reach 1 km2 or more in extent.
+Phragmites australis commonly forms extensive stands (known as reed beds), which can cover huge areas, exceptionally in the Danube Delta reaching 1700 km2 in area.
+It can grow in damp ground, in standing water up to 1 m deep, or even as a floating mat.

+The erect stems grow to 1.5–4 m tall, occasionally to 6 m, with the tallest plants growing in areas with hot summers and fertile growing conditions.
 Where conditions are suitable it can also spread at 5 m or more per year by horizontal runners, which put down roots at regular intervals.
-It can grow in damp ground, in standing water up to 1 m or so deep, or even as a floating mat.
-The erect stems grow to 2-4 m tall, with the tallest plants growing in areas with hot summers and fertile growing conditions.

-The leaves are 18-60 cm long and 1-6 cm broad.
-The flowers are produced in late summer in a dense, dark purple panicle, about 15-40 cm long.
+The stems (culms) are typically 5–10 mm broad.
+The leaves are 18-60 cm long and 1-3 cm broad, occasionally up to 5 cm broad, glaucous green to greyish-green, fading to buff-brown in autumn before falling to leave the stems standing through the winter.
+The flowers are produced in late summer in a dense, dark purple panicle, 15-50 cm long.
 Later the numerous long, narrow, sharp pointed spikelets appear greyer due to the growth of long, silky hairs.
 These eventually help disperse the minute seeds.

 Taxonomy

-Recent studies have characterized morphological distinctions between the introduced and native stands of Phragmites australis in North America.
-The Eurasian phenotype can be distinguished from the North American phenotype by its shorter ligules of up to 0.9 mm as opposed to over 1 mm, shorter glumes of under 3.2 mm against over 3.2 mm (although there is some overlap in this character), and in culm characteristics.